7 Reasons to Consider Trying a Natural Deodorant

 As mentioned, aluminum keeps you dry, but let’s get scientific for a minute; it actually causing ducts to swell so the sweat can’t get out—effectively trapping it inside.
 Instead of aluminum, natural deodorants rely on plant-based powders and sodium bicarbonate (baking soda) to help absorb wetness without any of the controversial chemicals, explains Jaime Schmidt, founder and CEO of Schmidt’s Naturals.
 (These are the best natural deodorants on Amazon.)

 Natural deodorants are free of synthetic fragrance

 “Scented deodorants typically contain synthetic fragrance, which can be created from any combination of thousands of chemicals,” explains Gushee.
 “Many of these chemicals are [potentially] linked to a number of serious health effects.”
-Instead of synthetic fragrances, all natural deodorants use—safe and effective—pure essential oils to combat odor.
+Instead of synthetic fragrances, natural deodorants use—safe and effective—pure essential oils to combat odor.

-Sweating is healthy!
+Sweating is healthy

 Contrary to what you may have heard, natural deodorants are effective

-There are great all natural options
+There are great natural deodorant options

 “With a multitude of natural deodorants available, it’s a lot simpler to find something that’s not only effective, but also delivers peace of mind,” says Kasia Rothe, CEO of Rustic MAKA.
 Kaia naturals Takesumi Detox Deodorant is crafted with a blend of vegan-friendly, detoxifying ingredients, like bamboo, charcoal, and essential oils.
-Agent Nateur N°3 Deodorant contains only non-GMO, pesticide-free, food-grade ingredients (coconut, castor and eucalyptus oils, sunflower and avocado butters, raw organic honey, lavender essential oil, baking soda, and hydrogen peroxide).
+Agent Nateur N°3 Deodorant contains only non-GMO, pesticide-free, food-grade ingredients (coconut, castor, and eucalyptus oils, sunflower and avocado butters, raw organic honey, lavender essential oil, baking soda, and hydrogen peroxide).